You can take the official route to manage your containers using Docker's suite of container management tools. But...

 While Panamax depends on CoreOS, Shipyard is compatible with the official Docker Remote API.
 Built on Docker Swarm, Shipyard lets you manage containers, images, nodes and private registries.
 It also enables role-based access control, which is essential when you need to run containers beyond your own laptop.

 Portainer is a management UI for Docker.
 They have a nifty comparison page where they highlight Portainer's unique features like managing networks, volumes and container templates.
-Based on the Docker API, it is a robust solution with a great blend of features and simplicity.
+Based on the Docker API, it is a robust solution with a great blend of features and simplicity, which makes it one of the best open source Docker management tools.
 They even have a demo of Portainer which shows how visual and easy-to-use this tool is.

 Rancher is a capable solution that manages and orchestrates containers in production.
 It has a multicontainer setup where one functions as the manager and the other containers are the agents.
 It's integrated with tools like Puppet, Ansible and SaltStack and is easy to include in your development workflow.
 Rancher is the most capable of these solutions with a strong commercial offering, but that's for when you're playing in the big league.
 The open source version is enough to get a taste for what's possible with Rancher.

-There you have it -- four capable and unique approaches to Docker management.
+There you have it -- four capable and unique open source Docker management tools.
 Whether it's just getting started or running containers in production, open source options are making it easier to containerize your applications with no strings attached.

 The benefits of working with Docker